 Lower Lausitzian and Lower Silesian overlap geographically with High Prussian in central East Prussia and neighboring West Prussia.
 This dialect is transitional between Low German and Middle German.
 This dialect appears to be in good shape, has many speakers at least in Cottbus and has poor intelligibility with Standard German.

-Silesian lects include Neiderländisch, Kräuter Silesian (Kräuterschlesisch), Mountain Silesian (Gebirgsschlesisch), Glätzisch, Brieg-Grottkau Silesian (Brieg-Grottkauer Schlesisch), Reichenberg, and Upper Silesian (Oberschlesisch).
-This language is often described as a sort of Creole with heavy Polish elements in it.
+Silesian dialects include Neiderländisch, Kräuter Silesian (Kräuterschlesisch), Mountain Silesian (Gebirgsschlesisch), Glätzisch, Brieg-Grottkau Silesian (Brieg-Grottkauer Schlesisch), Reichenberg, and Upper Silesian (Oberschlesisch).
+This language is often described as a sort of German Creole with heavy Polish elements in it.

-Lower Silesian (Niederschlesisch) is an East Middle German language spoken southeast of Berlin close to the Polish border near Bautzen.
+Lower Silesian (Niederschlesisch) is an East Middle German language spoken southeast of Berlin close to the Polish border near Bautzen and in Eastern Bohemia in Czechoslovakia.
 It was formerly spoken extensively in Poland.
 It is not mutually intelligible with Standard German.
 In some places, it is still spoken by young people.
 It still has quite a few speakers, possibly as many as 500,000.
 It overlaps with High Prussian in central East Prussia and West Prussia.
 Oppelner is a dialect of this language.